Federal Crimes Need A Federal Criminal Defense Lawyer

 State and Federal prosecutors often share jurisdiction in theft and embezzlement cases as well.
 Mortgage fraud is a good example.
 False statements to a bank will usually implicate the United States Bank and Wire Fraud statutes, but also may may fit within the definition of Theft under the Texas State statutes. but whether it winds up in Federal Court will depend on the complexity of the scheme to defraud or the amount of loss.
 We have had several situations, where the case started in State court and the Feds took over, either because of the complexity of the case or because it was attached to something the FBI was already working on.

 Federal Agents are well trained, and well educated.
 Since many of the cases they are working on don’t involve the immediate need to stop a crime in progress, they are in no hurry to arrest.
 Their investigation may take years before it is ripe for indictment.
 They are particularly good at getting targets to talk to them, since their manner is not at all coercive.
-Our suggestion is, when an agent knocks on your door, get representation.
+Our suggestion is, when an agent knocks on your door, contact your federal defense attorney.
 Any conversation you have with these agents could result in evidence against you.

 We are accomplished in defending our clients from overburdensome Federal charges.
 When available, we move to suppress statements or evidence taken in violation of our client’s Constitutional rights.
 At trial we energetically present our defenses and make the government prove its case.
 We challenge gaps in their evidence.
 We thoroughly investigate the evidence in possession of the United States, and conduct our own investigation.
 We rigorously cross-examine their witnesses and expose misidentifications, inconsistencies, exaggerations and lies.
 Our purpose is to create a reasonable doubt requiring acquittal or dismissal.

 Contact Chernoff Law if you get an inkling that there is a federal investigation involving you, your associates, or your company.
+You will need a federal criminal defense attorney.
 We don’t charge for an initial consultation and it may be the most important call of your life!